peterzeng/rsp/Readme.md

     - `python src/train_residual.py -m roberta -d reddit`

 Supported `model_type` values (subject to GPU memory and availability) are those defined in `src/train_attention_residual.py` and `src/train_residual.py` (e.g., `roberta`, `roberta-large`, `luar`, `style`, etc.).

-### Outputs and experiments

-- RS runs write results and artifacts under:
-  - `experiments/<model>_<dataset>_<normalized|not_normalized>_<ln_setting>/<run_id>/`
-- Within each run directory you will find:
-  - `models/` – best model checkpoint and weights
-  - `results/` – CSVs with predictions, metrics, and configuration
-  - `graphs/` – AUC curves, loss curves, and residual histograms

-### Notes

-- The LUAR-based RS script (`scripts/train_rs_luar_all.sh`) is the easiest way to reproduce the main LUAR + RS experiments on Reddit, Amazon, and Fanfiction.
-- Ensure you have a GPU with sufficient memory for LUAR and the chosen batch size (see `src/train_attention_residual.py` for per-model batch size logic).
-- For detailed analysis, interpretability visualizations, and additional ablations, see the Jupyter notebooks and analysis scripts under `src/` and `data/`.